clairefro/obsidian-chat-cbt-plugin/README.md

 Note that with the OpenAI option enabled, your messages will be sent to OpenAI.
 See [OpenAI's data privacy policy](https://openai.com/policies/privacy-policy).
 To minimize chances of association of messages with you personally, I crafted the prompt to respond to a "fictional client".
 As you can guess, this is not foolproof.
 Try to stick to your emotions, and avoid disclosing any sensitive personal info like real names of people or your home address.

+If you prefer to use a different [Ollama model](https://ollama.ai/library), you can specify in the plugin settings.

 ### Ollama setup

 [Ollama](https://ollama.ai/) is a client that allows you to easily run powerful open source LLM models locally on your machine for free.